mosswg/mycelium-lang/README.md

- # mxs
+ # Mycelium
+ Mycelium is a language build with scripting principles like lists, automatic types, multiple return values, etc. but the language will ultimately be converted to assembly to be compiled and ran natively.
+Currently the std library of the language is being written with work on the compiler coming later.
+The plan is to bootstrap the language in assembly to interface with the std library and once it is complete enough it will be converted to self hosting.
+However, this is subject to change.

  ## std library
- The mxs std library is entirely written in assembly for x86_64 linux with no dependencies.
+ The Mycelium std library is entirely written in assembly for x86_64 linux with no dependencies.
 Eventually it may be expanded to include other platforms or architectures. <br>
  Currently the std library is the only part of the project.
 Once the std library is extensive enough work on the actual language will begin. <br>

  ## How to Contribute
   [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](http://makeapullrequest.com)<br>
-  - Please submit any issues you have [here](https://github.com/mossx-dev/mxs/issues/new/choose)
+  - Please submit any issues you have [here](https://github.com/mossx-dev/Mycelium/issues/new/choose)
   - If you need to contact me directly send an email to <moss@mossx.net>

 ## Planned Features